wouterj/symfony-docs/book/testing.rst

     Symfony2 works with PHPUnit 3.5.11 or later, though version 3.6.4 is needed to test the Symfony core code itself.

-Each test - whether it's a unit test or a functional test - is a PHP class that should live in the ``Tests/`` subdirectory of your bundles.
-If you follow this rule, then you can run all of your application's tests with the following
+In PHPUnit, each test is a PHP class that should live in the ``Tests/`` subdirectory of your bundles.
+If you follow this rule, then you can run all of your application's tests with the following command:
-command:

 .. code-block:: bash